 Think about taking a walk along a creek.
 You see a lizard on a rock.
 Is it sleeping?
 No!
 It’s warming itself in the sun.

 Lizards, snakes, and other reptiles are ectotherms.
-Fish, insects, worms, and frogs are ectotherms, too.
-Ectotherms produce very little heat inside their body.
+Fish, insects, and frogs are, too.
+Ectotherms can’t make much heat inside their bodies.
 To warm up, they get heat from their environment.